 From panels to pendant lamps, and string lights to recessed lamps, there are a wide variety of fixture styles to choose from.
 After determining what type of lighting you need, select your lighting fixtures by considering two main things:

 - How they fit into your overall brand image—lighting is another way to express your store’s identity after all.
 For instance, bare filament bulb pendants are trendy and vintage, whereas chandeliers can be quirky and unique or elegant and high-end, and string lights can help add a sense of whimsy.
-Take a look around other stores, especially competitors, and see how they are using lighting to cultivate an atmosphere and leave customers with a strong impression.
+Take a look around other retail spaces, especially competitors, and see how they are using lighting to cultivate an atmosphere and leave customers with a strong impression.
 Make a note of how it makes you feel when you walk in.
 When you enter an Apple store, you’ll notice that their cool, bright, uniform lighting creates an open, airy atmosphere, reminiscent of natural outdoor lighting.
 Whereas somewhere like Abercrombie & Fitch has darker, moodier lighting that draws in younger customers and emphasizes the clothing.

 - How well they display your product offering – in addition to decorative and ambient lighting, you’ll want functional lighting that properly displays your inventory and shows off its details, especially when it comes to things like jewellery and accessories.